Chapter 3.1: If, Also If, and Otherwise

 }

-The if statement takes a comparison (often called an expression) to determine if the value is true or false.
+The if statement takes a comparison (or any expression) to determine if the value is true or false/null.
 If true, run the code, otherwise ignore and continue.

 obj x = 10;